 About the 2nd edition of the Santa Fe to Taos Trail Guidebook

-Most of why it’s not done is because the SF2T has tipped into a serious overuse situation.
-300-500 or more thru-hikers will do the SF2T this year.
+Most of why it’s not done is because a) just managing the basic day-to-day of the SF2T is 60+ hours a week and b) the SF2T has tipped into a serious overuse situation and getting ahead of that took temporary priority over finishing the guidebook.
+500 or more thru-hikers will do the SF2T this year.
 The high alpine lakes, in particular, are at risk of adverse impacts.
 Managing this overuse situation as best I can is more of a priority for me than completing the guidebook.

 For those of you who bought the guidebook after the first edition cut off (February 21st),

 I am keenly aware that you sent money and I owe you a guidebook.
-You will absolutely get your guidebook.
+You will absolutely get your printed guidebook, and if you want a digital version, please see the email I’ve sent you.
 If you want to cancel your order, use the contact form and tell me the email address you used to order the guidebook.

 Here are answers to the most common questions I’ve been getting about the guidebook: